aelurum/AssetStudio/AssetStudioCLI/ReadMe.md

   --filter-with-regex           (Flag) If specified, the filter options will handle the specified text
                                 as a regular expression (doesn't apply to --filter-by-pathid)

-  --filter-blacklist-mode       (Flag) If specified, the filter options will work as a blacklist
+  --filter-exclude-mode       (Flag) If specified, the filter options will work as a exclusion
                                 (i.e. assets that match the filter conditions will be excluded)

 Advanced Options: